 7. sustainable shopping

-It's best to make sure that the items you buy have been produced in the most environmentally friendly and resource-saving way possible - because even the things you can't see directly are zero waste options.
+It's best to make sure when you buy things that they're made in the most environmentally friendly and resource-saving way possible - because even the things you don't see right away count as zero waste options.

-Some time ago, I read an inspiring interview with journalist Kathrin Hartmann.
-She pleads for a System in which consumers no longer have to worry about whether something has been produced in a socially just and ecological way when shoppingbecause there is no other choice.
-I think that's such a great idea.
+Some time ago I read a quite inspiring interview with the journalist Kathrin Hartmann.
+She pleads for a System in which consumers no longer have to worry about whether something has been produced in a socially just and ecological way when they go shoppingbecause there is no other choice.
+I find this idea so great.
 But it could still be a long way until then.

-And until then, labels such as organic, Fairtrade, GOTS and IVN Best help us to see at a glance whether something has been produced according to comprehensible, socially and ecologically correct standards.
-You can find out more about this at sustainable fashion.
+And until that happens, seals such as Bio, Fairtrade, GOTS and IVN Best help us to see at a glance whether something has been produced according to traceable, socially and ecologically correct standards.
+You can also find out more about this at sustainable fashion.

 8. buy secondhand goods

-It feels like you've only just bought that cute romper and your baby has already outgrown it?
-The little ones are growing up at a tremendous pace - on the one hand super nice, on the other hand constantly new acquisitionsn for the closet and lots of Mountains of unusable clothing an.
+The sweet romper has just been bought and your baby has already outgrown it again?
+The little ones are growing up at an enormous pace - on the one hand super nice, but on the other hand they also fall out of the romper. constantly new acquisitionsn for the closet and lots of Mountains of unusable clothing an.

-Here, second-hand stores and (children's) flea markets offer a Inexpensive and environmentally friendly alternative.
-Not only can you buy clothes and baby and children's products, but of course you can also bring your own discarded items.
+Here, secondhand stores and (children's) flea markets offer a inexpensive and environmentally friendly alternative.
+Not only can you buy clothes and baby and children's products, but of course you can also bring your own discarded ones.
 And a joint stand at the flea market quickly becomes a popular social event with good friends.

 9. pay attention to sustainable providers

 Not all stores are the same.
-To reduce waste, it pays to take a closer look at the company you want to buy from.
-What about environmental awareness and waste avoidance?
+In order to reduce waste, it is immensely worthwhile to take a closer look at a company from which you want to buy.
+How is it doing in terms of environmental awareness and waste avoidance?
 Is the topic of sustainability just an empty shell and Greenwashing or are there transparent and comprehensible standards and philosophies?

-As a company, we are in contact with all our manufacturers and get an idea of the production conditions before we include them in our store.
-Through Bio certifications we can be sure that the company is regularly independently audited.
-But as a company, we can do much more and are constantly learning and improving.
-For example, we only use green electricity, we reuse packaging materials wherever possible and in most cases we do not travel between the warehouse and stores by car but by electric cargo bike.
-We try to be as open as possible and communicate our efforts to you.
+We as a company are in contact with all our manufacturers and get a picture of the production conditions before we include them in our store.
+Through Bio certifications we can be sure that the company is independently audited on a regular basis.
+But as a company we can do much more and are constantly learning and improving.
+For example, we only use green electricity, we reuse packaging materials wherever possible, and in most cases we travel the distance between our warehouse and stores by e-bike rather than by car.
+And here we try to be as open as possible and communicate our efforts to you.

-Tip: Be sure to check out the article about Climate protection in the company to promote environmental protection in your company.
+Tip: Be sure to also check out the post about Climate protection in the company to promote environmental protection in your company.

 10. use size charts

-Our last tip is not so much about zero waste, but about environmental awareness in general: it helps enormously if you consult the manufacturers' size charts before buying online.
-Whether it's socks, hats or other items of clothing, you can use the size charts to find out which size fits you or your child.
-So you have to Do not send several sizes back and forthbut are satisfied as directly as possible.
-And save electricity, packaging waste and fuel for returns.
+Our last tip is not so much about zero waste, but about environmental awareness in general: it helps enormously if you check the size charts of the manufacturers before buying online.
+Whether it's stockings, hats or other garments, you can use the size charts to find out what size fits you or your child.
+So you have to not send several sizes back and forthbut are satisfied as directly as possible.
+And save electricity, packaging waste and fuel for the return.

-Tip: How else - as an entrepreneur or buyer - you can Avoid online returns you can find out in the detailed article.
+Tip: How else you - as a business owner or buyer - can Avoid online returns you can find out in the detailed article.

 If you follow these tips from time to time in your everyday life, the initially unfamiliar behavior will slowly become a habit.
-I hope that more and more people will adopt a sustainable lifestyle. make a habit and our many small steps make a noticeable, big difference in the end.
+I wish that more and more people would adopt a sustainable lifestyle. make a habit and that our many small steps make a noticeable, big difference in the end.

-Look gladly times in my Lila Lämmchen online store over.
-In addition to numerous organic items of clothing for babies, children and adults, you will also find many other tips for an environmentally friendly approach to clothing.
+Look gladly times in my Purple lambs online store by.
+In addition to numerous organic clothing items for babies, children and adults, you will also find many other tips for an environmentally friendly approach to clothing.

-Do you have any questions or suggestions about this article on zero waste options?
-Then please leave me a comment.
+Do you have any questions or suggestions about this post on Zero Waste opportunities?
+Then feel free to leave me a comment.

 Stay sustainable,

-PS: Do you already know what Slow Fashion is?
-In the linked article, you can now find out what is behind the term "slow fashion".
-You can also find out more at Zero Waste Tips even more inspiration for avoiding waste.
+PS.: Do you already know what Slow Fashion is?
+In the linked article, you will now learn what is behind the term "slow fashion".
+In addition, you get under Zero Waste Tips even more inspiration to reduce waste.